Storybook Dining at Artist Point with Snow White Review

 Here is an example of how they were presented.

-One of our diners has food allergies.
-So the chef brought a separately prepared butternut squash bisque along with freshly-prepared vegetable spring rolls.
+One of our diners has food allergies, so the chef brought a separately prepared butternut squash bisque along with freshly prepared vegetable spring rolls.
+We enjoyed both.
+Additionally, we felt the spring roll would have been an excellent item for the regular menu.

 However, the mushroom bisque has returned to Storybook Dining at Artist Point due to popular demand.
 We have no complaints about it either.
 It’s delicious.

-However, this was some tiny shrimp with greens drowned in a displeasing sauce.
+It was not at all what I was expecting.
+On the plate, the dish resembled a shrimp Caesar salad.
+However, the tiny shrimp tasted as though they were smothered in a displeasing sauce.
 It wasn’t very good, and I could only bring myself to eat it.

 As of an update, the individually plated entree items available are: